Jessica Pepp

 Short presentation

 My research interests are in the philosophy of language and the philosophy of mind, with a focus on the nature of reference in language and thought.
-From January 2019 I hold a Burman fellowship at Uppsala University.
-I am PI of the VR-funded project New Frontiers of Speech: Philosophy of Language in the Information Age (2020-2022).
-I received my PhD from the University of California, Los Angeles (USA) in 2012 and docentship from University of Turku (Finland) in 2015.
+I also work on the philosophy of technology, especially online speech and the foundations of reference and meaning in AI systems.
+I was PI of the VR-funded project New Frontiers of Speech: Philosophy of Language in the Information Age (2020-2024) and I will be PI of the VR-funded project, How Words Mean: Lessons from LLMs (2026-29).

 Research